SunstroUS/next-recoil-market/README.md

 # next-recoil-market

-> Personal demo of me trying Next.js with Recoil.
+> Personal demo of me trying Next.js with Recoil by building a simple market.

 ### Description